rickateno29/data_visualization_with-_ggplot_using_R/README.md

 # data_visualization_with-_ggplot_using_R
-# this file is coming from DQLAB
+# this file is coming from DQLAB (online course where I am learning about data science)
 # first I am going to share how to make pivot

 -library(tidyr